 The most common symptom is, of course, chest pain: a tightness, pressure or squeezing, often described as an “elephant on my chest”, which may be lasting or come and go.
 This is the heart muscle struggling and dying from oxygen deprivation.
 Pain can radiate to the jaw, throat, back, belly and arms.
 Other signs and symptoms include shortness of breath, nausea and cold sweats.

 Most victims delay before seeking assistance, waiting an average of 2 to 6 hours.
 Women are the worst, probably because they are more likely to experience less well-known symptoms, such as breathlessness, back or jaw pain, or nausea, says JoAnn Manson, an epidemiologist at Harvard Medical School

 Even small heart attacks can play havoc with the electrical impulses that control heart muscle contraction, effectively stopping it.
 In about 10 seconds the person loses consciousness, and minutes later they are dead.

-Most people who die in fires do not in fact die from burns.
-The most common cause of death is inhaling toxic gases – carbon monoxide, carbon dioxide and even hydrogen cyanide – together with the suffocating lack of oxygen.
-One study of fire deaths in Norway from 1996 found that almost 75 per cent of the 286 people autopsied had died from carbon monoxide poisoning.
-Depending on the size of the fire and how close you are to it, concentrations of carbon monoxide could start to cause headache and drowsiness in minutes, eventually leading to unconsciousness.
-According to the US National Fire Protection Association, 40 per cent of the victims of fatal home fires are knocked out by fumes before they can even wake up.
+Most people who die in fires do not, in fact, die from burns.
+The most common cause of death is inhaling toxic gases – carbon monoxide, carbon dioxide, and even hydrogen cyanide – together with the suffocating lack of oxygen.
+One study of fire deaths in Norway from 1996 found that almost 75 percent of the 286 people autopsied had died from carbon monoxide poisoning.
+Depending on the size of the fire and how close you are to it, concentrations of carbon monoxide could start to cause headaches and drowsiness in minutes, eventually leading to unconsciousness.
+According to the US National Fire Protection Association, 40 percent of the victims of fatal home fires are knocked out by fumes before they can even wake up.